seykot/worldatlas/World_Atlas_App_README.md

    - 2021 data from the historical dataset was skewed and omitted.
    - Solution: data omitted for 2021, will check back to see if it is updated on Kaggle or request custom data from Gapminder.

+4. **Correlation Analysis**
+   – Correlation analysis with matplotlib didn't yield any insights or patterns in the data.
+   – Solution: Extensive exploratory analysis done using plotly graphs to unearth insights visually.

 ## Technical Challenges in Python Shiny App Development
 Developing with Python's Shiny framework, recently out of Alpha testing, posed several challenges: